 The Foundation is supported by the Barry Goldwater Scholarship and Excellence in Education Fund, which has been established in the Treasury of the United States.
 Funding for awards and administrative expenses derives from interest on the Trust Fund, invested in U.S. securities.

-The word "resident" as used in this context refers to a person who has legal residence in the state from which he or she is a candidate.
+The word "resident" as used in this context refers to a person who has legal residence in the state from which he or she is nominated.
 This status might be indicated by parents' place of residence.
-If that criterion of residence is not relevant, the candidate's legal residence will be determined by his or her eligibility for in-state tuition rates (where applicable) and place of voter registration.
+If that criterion of residence is not relevant, the student's legal residence will be determined by his or her eligibility for in-state tuition rates (where applicable) and place of voter registration.

 The Barry Goldwater Scholarship Program was created to encourage outstanding students to pursue research careers in mathematics, the natural sciences, or engineering and to foster excellence in those fields.

-In awarding scholarships, the Foundation Board of Trustees will consider the nominee's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to his or her field.
+In awarding scholarships, the Foundation Board of Trustees will consider the nominated student's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to his or her field.

-Students who plan to study medicine are eligible for a Goldwater Scholarship only if they plan a research career rather than a career as a medical doctor in a private practice.
+Students who plan to study medicine are eligible for a Goldwater Scholarship only if they plan a research career rather than a career as a practicing physician with emphasis on the clinical practice of medicine and patient care.

 Examples of the educational plans of some former Goldwater Scholars are listed below (this list is not inclusive):